Dick Motta: Dallas Mavericks (1980–1987)

 Motta was the first head coach of the Dallas Mavericks, hired by the team on July 16, 1980.
-His first team went 15-67, dead last in the league.
+His first team went 15–67, dead last in the league.
 They did not lose as many games again until 1992 when they lost 60 games.
 Motta's Mavericks gradually rose up in prominence, rising in finishes in the Midwest Division from 6th in the first season to 4th by the third year.
 His fourth season (1983-84) was the start of something big for the team, as they went 43-39 while qualifying for the playoffs for the first time.
 They defeated the Seattle SuperSonics in the First Round to advance to the Semifinals, where they lost to the Los Angeles Lakers in five games.
-The following year, the Mavs went to the playoffs once again after a 44-38 season, although they lost to the Portland Trail Blazers in the First Round.
-They went to the Semifinals the following year after a 44-38 year and defeating the Utah Jazz in the First Round, although it ended with another loss to the Lakers.
+The following year, the Mavs went to the playoffs once again after a 44–38 season, although they lost to the Portland Trail Blazers in the First Round.
+They went to the Semifinals the following year after another 44-38 year and defeating the Utah Jazz in the First Round, although it ended with another loss to the Lakers.
 The next season was Motta's last, and it was his best with the team as they went 55-27 and finished 2nd in the Western Conference, winning their first Midwest Division title (the Mavericks did not win a division title again for twenty seasons).
 However, they lost to the SuperSonics in the First Round in four games.
 Motta resigned on May 20.

 Sacramento Kings (1990–91)

-On January 4, 1990, Motta was hired by the Sacramento Kings in the middle of the season, replacing Jerry Reynolds, who had led the team to a 7-21 record.
-Motta coached the Kings to a 16-38 record, finishing with a 23-59.
+On January 4, 1990, Motta was hired by the Sacramento Kings in the middle of the season, replacing Jerry Reynolds, who had led the team to a 7–21 record.
+Motta coached the Kings to a 16–38 record, finishing with a 23–59.
 The next season, the Kings went 25-57 while finishing dead last in the Pacific Division.
-After a 7-18 start, Motta was fired on Christmas Eve in 1991.
+After a 7–18 start, Motta was fired on Christmas Eve in 1991.

+During his tenure as coach, the Kings went 8–76 in road games, including 43 straight losses on the road.

 Dallas Mavericks (1994–1996)

-On May 17, 1994, Dallas hired him back as coach of the team, replacing Quinn Buckner, who went 13-69.
-Motta led the team to a 23 game improvement with a 36-46 record.
-His second and final season went less successful as they went 26-56.
+On May 17, 1994, Dallas hired Motta back as coach of the team, replacing Quinn Buckner, who went 13–69.
+Motta led the team to a 23-game improvement with a 36–46 record.
+His second and final season was less successful as they went 26–56.
 He was reassigned from his head coach role on May 1, 1996.

 Denver Nuggets (1996–97)

-The Denver Nuggets hired Motta on November 26, 1996, replacing Bernie Bickerstaff, who had gotten off to a 4-9 start.
+The Denver Nuggets hired Motta on November 26, 1996, replacing Bernie Bickerstaff, who had gotten off to a 4–9 start.
 The Nuggets went into a tailspin, going 17-52 while losing 26 of their final 30 games to finish 21-61 and 12th in the Western Conference.
 Motta was fired on April 21, 1997.